Skip to content

 • 2 software engineering courses

-Nearly all courses can be taken online, but you are required to come to Cambridge for the precapstone course, where you and your team, along with an industry partner, create the research design/protocol for your final capstone project.
-It is offered:
+Nearly all courses can be taken online, but you come to Cambridge for the precapstone course.
+In the course, you and your team, along with an industry partner, create the research protocol for your final capstone project.

-• On campus during the 3-week summer session.
-The summer session offers our adult learners a traditional on-campus experience.
-Harvard Summer School offers housing, meal plans, and a prolonged on-campus experience here at Harvard University.
+The precapstone course meets on campus during the three-week summer session.
+The Harvard Summer School session offers a traditional on-campus experience, with optional housing and meal plans and a prolonged on-campus experience here at Harvard University.
 Learn more about campus life at Harvard.

-International students who need a student visa.
-To meet the on-campus requirement, you can easily request an I-20 for the F-1 student visa through Harvard Summer School.
-For more details, see International Student Study Options for important visa information.
+International students who need a student visa should see the International Student Study Options for important visa information.

 In-Person Co-Curricular Events